What is negligence?

 Decisions of whether something is reasonable or not is based on whether an ‘average person’ would have been expected to foresee the consequences of their action or inaction.
 This would depend on the circumstances of the case and the perception of the people involved and is decided by the courts.

-Note: That you can be negligent for doing something that unintentionally causes harm and also for ‘not’ doing something.
+Note: You can be negligent for doing something that unintentionally causes harm and also for ‘not’ doing something.
 For example: Not taking adequate steps to warn someone of a potential hazard.

 Examples of negligence